senapatirupen/finance/src/assets/md/Broker.md

    d.
 Bond Brokers: Bond brokers assist in buying and selling bonds and other fixed-income securities.
    </li></ul>
 </p><p>
-2. Services Provided by Brokers: Brokers offer various services to their clients, which may include:
+2. <em class="red">Services Provided by Brokers:</em> Brokers offer various services to their clients, which may include:
    <ul><li>
    a.
 Execution of Trades: Brokers execute trade orders on behalf of clients, ensuring that buying or selling transactions are carried out in the financial markets.
    </li><li>